adamz312/cooling_with_code/README.md

 ## Directory setup
 - **samples**: contains sample notebooks given to us by EY.
-- **tools**: contains python scripts we used throughout our project.
+- **tools**: contains python functions we used throughout our project.
 - **models**: contains models we develop throughout the project.
 - **submissions**: contains predictions we submit to the challenge.
 - **data**: folder that contains the raw & preprocessed data for the project